Deer Season Permits

 - There is no lottery for Special Area Permits.
 Permits will be available for a limited time on a first-come, first-served basis.
 Note: Most of these Special Areas permits will be available for sale only for a limited time.
 It is the hunters responsibility to pay attention to all deadlines.
 Exceptions cannot be made.

-- Refer to a specific Special Area (see Special Areas Hunting Seasons, Special Areas Information) for complete details including when each permit sale will occur.
+- Refer to a specific Special Area for complete details including when each permit sale will occur.

 Military base deer management zones include the following: Picatinny Arsenal (Zone 54), Earle NWS (Zone 39), Lakehurst Section of Joint Base McGuire-Dix-Lakehurst, U.S. Air Force, (Formerly Lakehurst NAES (Zone 53), FAA Tech Center (Zone 66) and Dix-McGuire section of Joint Base McGuire-Dix-Lakehurst, U.S. Air Force, (Formerly Fort Dix) (Zone 37).
 All have lower quotas with a limited number of available permits.
 Due to heightened security, hunters must be sure to have proper security clearance and access prior to applying for or purchasing permits for military base zones.

-Refer to a specific Special Area (see Special Areas Hunting Seasons, Special Areas Information) for complete details including when each permit sale will occur.
+Refer to a specific Special Area for complete details including when each permit sale will occur.

 Regulations in red are new this year.